zznewclear13/Gradient_Colorizing_Fix/README.md

 ![image](https://raw.githubusercontent.com/zznewclear13/Gradient_Colorizing_Fix/master/example.jpg)

-## How to acheive same effect in Photoshop
+## How to achieve same effect in Photoshop

 Sadly I do not think there is a simple way to achieve that in Photoshop.
 But the following steps could achieve a similar result: